Shiji369/Machine-learning-based-Intrusion-Detection-System/README.md

 1. Loading the dataset.
 2. Separating the input features and target label.
 3. Removing the difficulty-level field from the model input.
-4. Converting the original labels into the required classification labels.
+4. Converting the original labels into binary classes: Normal (0) and Attack (1).
 5. Encoding categorical features.
 6. Scaling numerical features where required by the implementation.
 7. Preparing the processed data for model training and prediction.